 - Great design/style variety for page section types and navigation menus”

 Flex – “Flex has powerful, built-in sub-collections and an awesome CSS flexbox.
 Additionally, there are a bunch of customizer settings for advanced theme control.
-With great documentation, this theme is easy to understand and manipulate.”
+With great documentation, this Shopify theme is easy to understand and manipulate.”

 Prestige – “Prestige has clean, understandable code, lots of useful Index sections, options for a Mega Nav and for Mobile Nav to be different than Desktop.
-It has options for a Cart Drawer, a built-in pop-up Newsletter form, customizer editable accordion FAQ section, and editable Contact form.
+It has options for a Shopping Cart Drawer, a built-in pop-up Newsletter form, customizer editable accordion FAQ section, and editable Contact form.
 It really is a reliable, feature-rich option.

 Some of the things I like about it: